deajan/osync/README.md

 File synchronization is bidirectional, and can be run manually, as scheduled task, or triggered on file changes in deamon mode.
 It is a command line tool rsync wrapper with a lot of additional features baked in.

+This is a quickstart guide, you can find the full documentation on the author's site.

 About
 -----
 osync provides the following capabilities